aliheidary1381/graph-k-colouring-with-mimic/README.md

 At each iteration:
 1. We use this `model` to generate more samples and grow our `population` (using `β_μ`).
 2. Candidate solutions with high (bad) `C` values are discarded and the fittest ones survive (using `S`).
-3. With this new `population` our `model` could be updated to better estimate the distribution (using `α_MIMIC`).
+3. With this new `population`, our `model` could be updated to better estimate the distribution (using `α_MIMIC`).

-This idea of guessing intelligently improves performance compared to [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) and other alternatives witch blindly walk on `C`.
+This idea of guessing intelligently improves performance compared to [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) and other alternatives which blindly walk on `C`.

 Each [EDA](https://en.wikipedia.org/wiki/Estimation_of_distribution_algorithm) has a unique way of modeling with its own pros and cons.

 ### MIMIC Modeling

-Learning the structure of the function space helps us to better estimate, sample and model `C`.
+Learning the structure of the function space helps us to better estimate, sample, and model `C`.

 For example, in a 2-colouring problem, imagine a graph with only two neighbouring vertices.
-Possible valid solutions are 0-1 and 1-0, meaning that each vertex has equal possibility to be coloured 0 and 1.
+Possible valid solutions are 0-1 and 1-0, meaning that each vertex has an equal possibility to be coloured 0 and 1.
-A modeling witch doesn't learn the relationships would sample 0-0 and 0-1 with equal possibilities.
+A modeling strategy without learning the relationships would sample 0-0 and 0-1 with equal possibilities.

-We want a modeling to learn about the structure of `x`'s variables (`x = [x_0, x_1]`), e.g. knowing `x_0 = 0`, the possibility of sampling `x_1 = 0` should decrease drastically.
+We want a good modeling strategy that learns about the structure of `x`'s variables (`x = [x_0, x_1]`), e.g. knowing `x_0 = 0`, the possibility of sampling `x_1 = 0` should decrease drastically.

 helpful read: [no free lunch theorem in search and optimization](https://en.wikipedia.org/wiki/No_free_lunch_in_search_and_optimization) - an explanation of why optimizations can only improve on others if they build in certain assumptions about structure

-But learning too much structure would cost us too much time, i.e. we will reach the goal in less iterations but each iteration would cost more time.
+But learning too much structure would cost us too much time, i.e. we will reach the goal in fewer iterations but each iteration would cost more time.
 It's all about balancing the two.

 Learning the structure perfectly would generate the [joint probability distribution](https://en.wikipedia.org/wiki/Joint_probability_distribution)